speedandfunction/starter-kit-marketing/README.md

 ## Advanced Apostrophe configuration

-Right now, [all the juicy info is in the A3 docs](https://v3.docs.apostrophecms.org), so head over there and start reading!
+Right now, [all the juicy info is in the ApostropheCMS docs](https://docs.apostrophecms.org), so head over there and start reading!
 This starter kit project is a fun introduction to the UI, but you'll want to know more to really try it out.

 ## Thanks